Develop a Spin application

 description = "My first Python Spin application"

-name = "hello_python"
+name = "hello-python"

 version = "0.1.0"